zwang695/alexa-skills-list/skills/B018TEBWH8/README.md

 	Ask The Rabbi for Shabbos times in 2 weeks (or any future date ie: in 3 weeks or 2 months from now, etc) Ask The Rabbi when is Rosh Chodesh (New Month)
-	Ask The Rabbi for the next Holiday (Yontiff, Chag, Yom Tov) Ask The Rabbi for the Yom ("Hayom Yom" The Lubavitcher Rebbe’s Daily Calendar Thoughts)
+	Ask The Rabbi for the next Holiday (Yontiff, Chag, Yom Tov) Ask The Rabbi for the Yom ("Hayom Yom" The Lubavitcher Rebbe?s Daily Calendar Thoughts)

 NEW FOR THIS PESACH!
 	"Alexa, ask The Rabbi to sell my Chometz"